dscolby/CausalELM.jl/docs/src/index.md

 *   Single interface for continous, binary, and categorical outcome variables
 *   Estimation of p-values and standard errors via asymptotic randomization inference
 *   No dependencies outside of the Julia standard library
+*   Validate causal modeling assumptiions with one line of code

+### What's New?
+*   All functions and methods converted to snake case
+*   Randomization inference for interrupted time series randomizes all indices
+*   Implemented validate method to probe assumptions for all estimators and metalearners
+*   Reimplemented cross validation for temporal data
+*   Fixed issue related to recoding variables to calculate validation metrics for cross validation

 ### Comparison with Other Packages
 Other packages, mainly EconML, DoWhy, and CausalML, have similar funcitonality.
 Beides being